orlando/orlando.github.com/_posts/2011-12-18-simple-oauth-testing-with-rspec-and-capybara.markdown

   end
 end
 {% endhighlight %}
-now we are ready to start testing with Capybara DSL. create a folder called acceptance in your spec directory and a file called something like oauth\_spec.rb
+with all the code in place, the following tests should be green :), create a folder in your spec directory and a file called something like oauth\_spec.rb
 {% highlight ruby %}
 require 'rspec'
 require 'capybara/rspec'